-While it’s possible to see whales all year along the Oregon Coast, visitors tend to flock to Seaside and other coastal communities during Spring Whale Watching Week which runs March 23 through March 31.
-In fact, almost 30,000 people talked with volunteers at 24 different Whale Watching Spoken Here stations during that week last year.
+While it’s possible to see whales all year along the Oregon Coast, visitors tend to flock to Seaside and other coastal communities during whale-watching season, which runs during the spring migration from mid-March to June.

-To improve your chances of seeing whales this season, we got some tips from an expert.
-Luke Parsons is an interpretive ranger with the Oregon Parks and Recreation Department’s Beverly Beach Management Unit which oversees the Depoe Bay Whale Watching Center.
-He says that onlookers can expect to see 20,000 north-bound Gray whales migrating to their feeding grounds in Alaska starting mid-March.
+To improve your chances of seeing whales, we got some tips from an expert.
+Luke Parsons is an interpretive ranger with the Oregon State Parks’ Beverly Beach management unit, which oversees the Depoe Bay Whale Watching Center (currently closed due to limited staffing during COVID-19).
+He says that onlookers can expect to see 20,000 northbound whales migrating to their feeding grounds in Alaska starting in the middle of March.

-But you’ll want to have your eyes peeled for more than just Gray whales.
-According to Parsons, more than 10 species of whales swim off the Oregon Coast including Humpback and Orca.
+But you’ll want to have your eyes peeled for more than just gray whales.
+According to Parsons, at least 10 species of whales swim off the Oregon Coast, including humpbacks and orcas.

 “I highly recommend binoculars for whale watching, as they can get you much closer to these whales, and you’ll be able to see much more of the animal,” advises Parsons.